hansemannn/ti.accountkit/README.md

 Support for the Facebook AccountKit framework in Titanium Mobile to login using an email or phone number.

-> The used framework is in preview version 1.0.0 and still has some crashes occurring.
-Feel free to submit PR's if a new framework version is released by Facebook.

 <img src="http://abload.de/img/simulatorscreenshot1231k4v.png" width="650" />

 ## Usage